 Who does it apply to?

-It’s important to note that the extension of off-payroll working rules only applies to private sector organisations of a certain size.
-It doesn’t apply to small companies and the self-employed, who can continue using workers operating through their own limited company or partnership without being concerned about their status, as it will still be a matter for the contractors to assess themselves.
+It’s important to note that the extension of off-payroll working rules will only apply to private sector organisations of a certain size.
+It won’t apply to small companies and the self-employed, who can continue using workers operating through their own limited company or partnership without being concerned about their status, as it will still be a matter for the contractors to assess themselves.

 So, how is a small company defined?